harishMadhavan1010/RISC-V-based-SOC/Week 7/README.md

    IMG Cap6

    **Placement:** The cells are placed in the floorplanning rows aligned with the sites (close to each other to minimize interconnect delay and to enable successful routing).

+   IMG Cap7

    There are two steps: Global Placement and Detailed Placement.
 Global Placement finds optimal positioning for the whole cells.
 Such positioning are not necessarily needed and cells may overlap or go offcourse as a result.
 In Detailed Placement, the positions of cells obtained on the Global Placement are minimally altered to make them sufficient.
 The following images show Global and Detailed Placement respectively.

-   IMG Cap7

    IMG Cap8

+   IMG Cap9

    **Clock Tree Synthesis:** The objective here is to create a Clock Distribution Network to route the clock.
-We thereby can deliver the clock to power
+We thereby can deliver the clock to all the sequential cells with minimum skew and in a good shape.
+The clock network looks like a tree; the clock elements are the leaf nodes and the clock is the root.
+The clock tree can be a H-Tree, X-Tree, etc.

+   IMG Cap10

+   **Routing:** We implement the interconnect layer using the available metal layers.
+This involves finding a valid pattern of horizontal and vertical wires to implement the nets that connects the cells together.
+The metal layers are defined in the PDK by their thickness, pitch (that defines the tracks) and the minimum width.
+It also defines the vias that connects different metal layers.
+The skywater PDK consists of six routing layers; the lowest is the local interconnect layer which is made of titanium and the rest is made of aluminium.

+   IMG Cap11

+   Most routers are grid routers.
+They construct the routing grids out of the metal layer tracks.
+As the routing grid is huge, a divide and conquer approach is usually used.
+First, Global Routing is performed using coarse-grained grids which generates routing guides and then, Detailed Routing is performed using fine-grained grids which uses the routing guides to implement the actual wiring.

+   **Sign-off:** Once done with routing, the final layout is constructed which undergoes physical (DRC, LVS) and timing verification (STA).

+   ### Openlane

+    > Openlane is an automated RTL-GDSII flow based on several components like OpenROAD, yosys, Magic, Netgen, Fault, OpenPhySyn, SPEF-extractor and custom methodology scripts for design exploration and optimization.
+This week, I have focussed on using openlane to execute the flow of rvmyth-DAC interface.